 A licensed and regulated online casino has the same security processes in place as any other reputable internet store or service.
 With encryption technology like the SSL (Secure Sockets Layer) or the RSA (Rivest-Shamir-Adleman), data passes safely and privately between the web server and the browser.
-These cryptosystems allow the player’s personal financial information, such as credit card details, to be passed securely to the operator without any undue risk of identify fraud.
+These cryptosystems allow the player’s personal financial information, such as credit card details, to be passed securely to the operator without any undue risk of identity fraud.

 Though rare, hacks and cyberattacks are possible and can even penetrate perfectly robust security systems.
 The technology is constantly catching up with the nous and know-how of hackers and cybercriminals.
 They are certainly fighting a winning battle, but it is a process.
-Remember, registering to a licensed online casino poses no more risk than signing up to a well-known internet business like Amazon.
+Remember, registering to a licensed online casino poses no more risk than signing up for a well-known internet business like Amazon.
 In fact, the notoriety of an Amazon may make you even more vulnerable to an attack.

 It is true that the early days of online casinos were a bit of a wild west.
-Antigua & Barbuda, the dual island Caribbean nation, were the first country to start issuing internet gaming licenses in 1994.
-Compared with today’s regulation, Antigua & Barbuda were not particularly stringent with whom they granted licences to.
+Antigua & Barbuda, the dual island Caribbean nation, was the first country to start issuing internet gaming licenses in 1994.
+Compared with today’s regulations, Antigua & Barbuda were not particularly stringent with whom they granted licences to.
 As long as a business could pay the fee and meet a minimum standard, they were granted a “legal” licence.
-It is fair to say that these weren’t always ethical business, and many online casinos ended up being racketeering schemes.
+It is fair to say that these weren’t always ethical businesses, and many online casinos ended up being racketeering schemes.
 For over 15 years, Antigua & Barbuda has been embroiled in a legal dispute with the United States government over the status of online gaming.
 Still to this day, unless you are in the state of New Jersey, or present in certain Las Vegas or Reservation casinos, online casino gaming remains illegal.

 To put that in perspective, the UK did not start regulating the iGaming industry until 2005 with the passing of the Gambling Act.
 And even then, a UK licence was not necessary to offer a legal online casino to UK customers.
 Licences from “white-label” countries like Malta, Gibraltar, and Alderney, were all perfectly satisfactory.
-This changed in 2014, when the UK Government passed the Gambling (Licensing and Advertising) Act.
-Casino operators that offer a product to UK players must now obtain a UK Gambling Licence, in addition to any white-label licence it may have.
+This changed in 2014 when the UK Government passed the Gambling (Licensing and Advertising) Act.
+Casino operators that offer a product to UK players must now obtain a UK Gambling Licence, in addition to any white-label licence, it may have.
 Although there may have been some industry grumbles at first, this move has only helped strengthen the fairness and integrity of online casinos.